-If a person was undetectable, then your viral load rises again to a low level and will quickly return to being detectable, which is called "blip".
-This can happen for a variety of reasons, such as, poe example, if there is a lapse in drug adherence.
-Sometimes it can happen without blips without any explanation, and generally are not something to worry about if the person will again have undetectable viral load levels.
+If a person has been undetectable, then their viral load goes up once to a low level and will quickly become detectable again, which is called a blip.
+This can happen for several reasons, such as, for example, if there is a lapse in drug compliance.
+Sometimes it can happen without blips without any explanation, and usually are not something to worry about if the person will once again have undetectable viral load levels.

-Viral loads that remain in the range between 50 and 200 copies / mL are a little more difficult to interpret.
-It may be that the person is not taking their ART daily, but it could be another reason for the person not getting or staying at the undetectable viral load level.
+Viral loads that remain in the range of 50 to 200 copies / mL are slightly more difficult to interpret.
+It may be that the person is not taking their ART daily, but could be another reason why a person does not get or stay at the level of undetectable viral load.
 I know at least one patient who is incredibly adherent and he never misses doses.
-In each of his visits to the clinic he will have a viral load that appears between 50 and 200 copies / mL.
-It's kind of a puzzle why that happens.
+At each of his clinic visits he will have a viral load that appears between 50 and 200 copies / mL.
+It's kind of a puzzle why this happens.

 People living the experience of more sustained viral loads above 200 copies / mL are a bit more troubling.
 It is more likely that they will experience treatment failure and that their medications will stop working to control their viral loads at all levels and that they will develop a resistant mutation to such drugs.

 You can speculate about why a person who is 100% would stick detectable viral load?